dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 = Why should I use this? =

-Watson Conversation, when used with this plugin, allows you to build and deploy a fully customized chat bot with little technical knowledge.
+Watson Assistant, when used with this plugin, allows you to build and deploy a fully customized chat bot with little technical knowledge.
 It can talk to your website's visitors about whatever you choose, from helping navigate the website and providing support with common questions, to just having a casual conversation on a topic of interest.

 = Do I need to know how to code? =

 Nope.
-This plugin allows you to easily deploy chatbots that you create using the Watson Conversation service on IBM Bluemix.
+This plugin allows you to easily deploy chatbots that you create using the Watson Assistant service on IBM Bluemix.
 [This free course](https://cocl.us/build-a-chatbot) will guide you through this intuitive process – no prior technical knowledge necessary.

 = How do I see my chatbot's conversations with users? =